onzfonz/comp227/src/content/3/en/part3b.md

 The file contains all the configuration of your server.
 In this course we can mostly ignore the contents of the file.

-**Note:** In some cases (the cause is so far unknown) running Fly.io commands especially on Windows WSL has caused problems.
+**Notice** In some cases (the cause is so far unknown) running Fly.io commands especially on Windows WSL has caused problems.
 If the following command just hangs

 ```bash